-271 1 2 therapy services.
-The applicant's clinical experience must include one thousand (1,000) hours of postdegree clinical experience and two 3 hundred (200) hours of postdegree clinical supervision, of which one 4 hundred (100) hours must be individual supervision, under the 5 supervision of a licensed marriage and family therapist who has at least 6 five (5) years of experience or an equivalent supervisor, as determined 7 by the board.
+241 1 therapy services.
+The applicant's clinical experience must include one 2 thousand (1,000) hours of postdegree clinical experience and two 3 hundred (200) hours of postdegree clinical supervision, of which one 4 hundred (100) hours must be individual supervision, under the 5 supervision of a licensed marriage and family therapist who has at least 6 five (5) years of experience or an equivalent supervisor, as determined 7 by the board.
 8 (d) If an individual applies for, takes, and passes the first available 9 examination, the individual may not count more than five hundred 10 (500) hours of the postdegree clinical experience that is: 11 (1) required under subsection (c); and 12 (2) accumulated before taking the examination toward licensure 13 as a marriage and family therapist.
-14 (e) If an individual does not pass the first available examination, the 15 individual may: 16 (1) retain the hours accumulated before taking the examination; 17 (2) continue working; and 18 (3) not accumulate any additional hours toward licensure as a 19 marriage and family therapist until passing the examination.
-20 (f) If an individual does not take the first available examination, the 21 individual may not begin accumulating any postdegree clinical 22 experience hours toward licensure as a marriage and family therapist 23 until the individual passes the examination.
-24 (g) When obtaining the clinical experience required under 25 subsection (c), the applicant must provide direct individual, group, and 26 family therapy and counseling to the following categories of cases: 27 (1) Unmarried romantic relationships and relational systems.
-28 (2) Married couples.
-29 (3) Separating or divorcing couples.
-30 (4) Family systems and groupings, including children and minors.
-31 (h) A doctoral internship may be applied toward the supervised 32 work experience requirement.
-33 (i) Except as provided in subsection (j), the experience requirement 34 may be met by work performed at or away from the premises of the 35 supervising marriage and family therapist.
-36 (i) (j) Except as provided in subsection (k), the work requirement 37 may not be performed away from the supervising marriage and family 38 therapist's premises if: 39 (1) the work is the independent private practice of marriage and 40 family therapy; and family therapy; and of a licensed marriage and family therapist or an equivalent
+14 (e) If an individual does not pass the first available examination, the 15 individual may:

+- (1) retain the hours accumulated before taking the examination; - (2) continue working; and - (3) not accumulate any additional hours toward licensure as a marriage and family therapist until passing the examination. - (f) If an individual does not take the first available examination, the individual may not begin accumulating any postdegree clinical experience hours toward licensure as a marriage and family therapist until the individual passes the examination. - (g) When obtaining the clinical experience required under subsection (c), the applicant must provide direct individual, group, and family therapy and counseling to the following categories of cases: - (1) Unmarried romantic relationships and relational systems. - (2) Married couples. - (3) Separating or divorcing couples. - (4) Family systems and groupings, including children and minors. - (h) A doctoral internship may be applied toward the supervised work experience requirement. - (i) Except as provided in subsection (j), the experience requirement may be met by work performed at or away from the premises of the supervising marriage and family therapist. - (i) (j) Except as provided in subsection (k), the work requirement may not be performed away from the supervising marriage and family therapist's premises if: - (1) the work is the independent private practice of marriage and family therapy; and - (2) the work is not performed at a place that has the supervision of a licensed marriage and family therapist or an equivalent